 We believe event providers really want to do the right thing, and focus on reducing the carbon footprint.
 But we have not seen people truly focus on consumption at events.
 We offset carbon in transport, we encourage people to “re-manufacture” or “re-cycle” old products (which isn’t exactly moving the event experience forward) and like others we all pay to plant trees.

 This project is a viable example of really showing the future of event system power, our ability to massively reduce the energy consumed during an event and show a truly viable path to the future of event production.

 No. Eventually hydrogen cells will come along, but they won’t be good at delivering peak power (just like the wall or generator), however they will be really good at one thing – charging our batteries!

 The Unplugged Bug is already becoming very popular.
-Below are some upcoming events where you can experience this unique solution.
+Below is a selection of previous and upcoming events.